se7en-illa/TTP-Summer-2023/02_Frontend/lab/assignment.md

-# Lab: React Forms
+# Lab: React Forms Deep Dive

 ### Introduction:

 In this lab, we're going to build on our basic understanding of React and dive deeper into forms.
 You will practice using controlled components, utilizing the `useState` hook.
-We will also be creating forms that send `GET`, `POST`, `PUT`, and `DELETE` requests.
+We will also be creating forms that send `POST`, `PUT`, and `DELETE` requests.

 ## Part 1: Setting Up The Project